finos/common-domain-model/website/versioned_docs/version-5.13.0/eligible-collateral-representation.md

   percentageLimit NumberRange (0..1)
 ```

--   `valueLimit` Specifies the value of collateral limit represented as
+-   `ValueLimit` Specifies the value of collateral limit represented as
     a range
 -   `percentageLimit` Specifies the percentage of collateral limit
-    represented as a decimal number.
+    represented as a decimal number

 There are conditions in the CDM when applying concentration limits that
 constrain choices to: